 What can I do to lower my cholesterol?

 Making some simple lifestyle changes may be all that you need to bring your cholesterol down to a good level.
-Here are some ways you can do this.
+Watch Sulakhan's story for his top tips of how you can do this.

 Eat a healthy balanced diet

 Eating more fruit, vegetables and wholegrain is better than eating foods high in saturated fat and sugar.
 Saturated fat and trans fats can increase your total cholesterol level and your non-HDL cholesterol (bad) level which increases the risk of fatty deposits building up in your arteries.

 - palm and coconut oil.

 Trans fats are usually found in processed foods like biscuits, cakes, fast food and some margarines and spreads.
 You can replace these fats with the healthy monounsaturated and polyunsaturated fats such as

 - olive, rapeseed or sunflower oils and spreads